Pangolin trade: Asia

 The black market pangolin trade is primarily active in Asia, particularly in China where the population can be considered as vermin.
 Demand is particularly high for their scales, but whole animals are also sold either living or dead for the production of other products with purported medicinal properties or for consumption as exotic food.

 Scales

-Pangolins have a thick layer of protective scales made from keratin, the same material that makes up human fingernails and rhinoceros horns.
+Pangolins have a thick layer of protective scales made from keratin, the same material that makes up human fingernails.
 Scales account for about 20 percent of the animal's weight.
 When threatened, pangolins curl into a ball, using the scales as armor to defend against predators.

 The scales can cost more than $3,000/kg on the black market.
 In traditional Chinese medicine (TCM), the scales are used for a variety of purposes.
 The pangolins are boiled to remove the scales, which are dried and roasted, then sold based on claims that they can stimulate lactation, help to drain pus, and relieve skin diseases or palsy.
 As of 2015, pangolin scales were covered under some health insurance plans in Vietnam.